stattlab/atomistic-scale-simulations/statmech-thermo/structural-correlations.md

 Today we discuss the basic properties we can calculate with simulation and also can be compared to experiment.
 What we can calculate with MD are microcanonical averages but to within factors of order (1/N) these should equal canonical averages.
 Later we will calculate the same things with Monte Carlo.
 The main scalar properties are:

-* The Potential Energy, V(R).
+* The Potential Energy, V\(R\).
 * The Kinetic energy (to estimate the temperature).
 * The Total energy (to test for energy conservation)
 * The Pressure using virial theorem.
 * The Specific Heat: The fluctuations in the potential energy can be used to estimate the specific heat.
 Danger: the canonical formula cannot be directly used since energy is conserved.
-See the discussion in AT
+See the discussion in A&T
-* See AT for more thermodynamic quantities.
+* See A&T for more thermodynamic quantities.

 It would also be possible to estimate the specific heat as the difference in energy with runs at two different temperatures.
 The disadvantage of this approach is that the statistical errors are amplified as the temperatures get close together and that separate runs are required.